-The user's Messaging Server shall indicate in the request as per section 3.2.3.8.1 "Network Fallback Support Capability" whether it supports revocation for chat messages received from a Chatbot.
+The user's Messaging Server

-The user's Messaging Server shall not indicate support for Network Fallback to SMS (NFS) for this session, and shall not perform NFS, even if NFS is supported in general, since the outgoing request includes the require and explicit parameters in a dedicated Accept-Contact header field carrying the Chatbot IARI feature tag defined in section 3.6.2.1.
+- shall indicate in the request as per section 3.2.3.8.1 "Network Fallback Support Capability" whether it supports revocation for chat messages received from a Chatbot. - 2. shall not indicate support for Network Fallback to SMS (NFS) for this session, and shall not perform NFS, even if NFS is supported in general, since the outgoing request includes the require and explicit parameters in a dedicated Accept-Contact header field carrying the Chatbot IARI feature tag defined in section 3.6.2.1. - if a Privacy header is present and contains the value "tk" then for any received responses that contain one or more P-Asserted-Identity headers add a 'tk' URI parameter (as defined in section 2.5.4.3) set to 'on' to each URI in the P-Asserted-Identity header, if not already present; Otherwise, - 4. if no Privacy header is present or if a Privacy header is present but it does not contain the value "tk" then for any received responses that contain a P-Asserted-Identity header, add a 'tk' URI parameter (as defined in section 2.5.4.3) set to 'off' to each URI in the P-Asserted-Identity header, if not already present.

-A Chatbot is assumed to always be online, therefore there will be no indication of support for delivery assurance by the Chatbot Platform in the incoming SIP INVITE response.
+There shall be no indication of support for delivery assurance by the Chatbot Platform in the incoming SIP INVITE response.